INBDE® history and purpose

 What is the INBDE?

-The Integrated National Board Dental Examination is a written, cognitive examination for dental licensure which replaces the National Board Dental Examination (NBDE) Part I and Part II examinations.
+The Integrated National Board Dental Examination is a written, cognitive examination for dental licensure which replaced the National Board Dental Examination (NBDE) Part I and Part II examinations.

 The INBDE has the same overall purpose as the NBDE Part I and Part II: to assist state boards of dentistry in evaluating candidates for dental licensure.
-By integrating content covering the basic, behavioral and clinical sciences, the INBDE is expected to be more relevant than NBDE Part I and Part II exams.
+By integrating content covering the basic, behavioral and clinical sciences, the INBDE is more clinically relevant than NBDE Part I and Part II examinations.

-Why were NBDE Part I and Part II exams replaced?
+Why were NBDE Part I and Part II examinations replaced?

-The JCNDE developed the new exam in response to changes in educational curricula and instructional methods.
-A Committee for an Integrated Examination was appointed in 2009 to begin developing a new exam instrument for dentistry that would integrate basic, behavioral and clinical sciences.
+The JCNDE developed the new examination in response to changes in educational curricula and instructional methods.
+A Committee for an Integrated Examination was appointed in 2009 to begin developing a new examination instrument for dentistry that would integrate basic, behavioral and clinical sciences.
 Specifically, the Committee sought to:

 • Increase the appropriateness of test content